minoshim/MLAU/README.md

 The current version supports 1D-3D space in Cartesian coordinates and hybrid MPI/OpenMP parallel computation.

-Copyright 2020,2021 Takashi Minoshima
+Copyright 2020,2021 Takashi Minoshima <minoshim@jamstec.go.jp>

-Contact at Takashi Minoshima <minoshim@jamstec.go.jp>

 ## System requirements
 Following packages are required to be installed on the system: